 Winget install app command

-Much like apt install on Ubuntu systems, you can use winget install command to download and install apps on a Windows 10 PC.
+Similar to the apt install command on Ubuntu systems, you can use the winget install command to download and install applications on a Windows 10 PC.

 winget install <app-name>